josephmisiti/awesome-machine-learning/README.md

 * [Edward](http://edwardlib.org/) - A library for probabilistic modeling, inference, and criticism.
 Built on top of TensorFlow.
 * [xRBM](https://github.com/omimo/xRBM) - A library for Restricted Boltzmann Machine (RBM) and its conditional variants in Tensorflow.
 * [CatBoost](https://github.com/catboost/catboost) - General purpose gradient boosting on decision trees library with categorical features support out of the box.
 It is easy to install, well documented and supports CPU and GPU (even multi-GPU) computation.
-* [stacked_generalization](https://github.com/fukatani/stacked_generalization) - Implementation of machine learning stacking technic as handy library in Python.
+* [stacked_generalization](https://github.com/fukatani/stacked_generalization) - Implementation of machine learning stacking technique as a handy library in Python.
 * [modAL](https://github.com/modAL-python/modAL) - A modular active learning framework for Python, built on top of scikit-learn.
 * [Cogitare](https://github.com/cogitare-ai/cogitare): A Modern, Fast, and Modular Deep Learning and Machine Learning framework for Python.
 * [Parris](https://github.com/jgreenemi/Parris) - Parris, the automated infrastructure setup tool for machine learning algorithms.